rmonier/RekordBoxSongExporter/README.md

 1. Install the [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) to get the MSVC v19.3 compiler with MSBuild toolset v143
 2. Install [Python 3](https://www.python.org/downloads/)
 3. Install [conan](https://conan.io/downloads.html): ```pip install conan```
-4. Install the dependencies and build the project:
+4. Add the local recipes to your remotes:
     ```sh
-    conan build . -of conan/build/release -pr ./conan/profiles/release -pr:b ./conan/profiles/release --build missing
+    conan remote add local-rbse-repo ./conan --allowed-packages="link/*" --force
     ```
+5. Install the dependencies and build the project:
+    ```sh
+    conan build . -of conan/build/release -pr:a ./conan/profiles/release --build missing
+    ```
    You can also build in Debug mode during the development using:
     ```sh
-    conan build . -of conan/build/debug -pr ./conan/profiles/debug -pr:b ./conan/profiles/debug --build missing
+    conan build . -of conan/build/debug -pr:a ./conan/profiles/debug --build missing
     ```
-5. The binaries will be in the `x64` folder.
+6. The binaries will be in the `x64` folder.

 ## Getting Started